 Introducing real and effective innovation represents a challenge for any business.
-While many companies continue to indulge in circular discussions about what changes can be effected, Merck has long been making tangible efforts to instigate its own innovative transformation through the Merck Innovation Center.
-The idea of an “innovation enter” is not a concept exclusive to Merck, however: across the globe, businesses are beginning to see the advantages that such a hub for creative and entrepreneurial talent can present.
+While many companies continue to indulge in circular discussions about what changes can be effected, Merck KGaA, Darmstadt, Germany has long been making tangible efforts to instigate its own innovative transformation through the Innovation Center.
+The idea of an “innovation enter” is not a concept exclusive to our company, however: across the globe, businesses are beginning to see the advantages that such a hub for creative and entrepreneurial talent can present.

 With this in mind, we concentrated our most recent Innovators’ Club event on the following question: what constitutes a truly successful innovation center?
 With talks from leading innovation experts, a panel discussion, and a question and answer session with our audience, we discussed important insights into the world of innovation centers.

-The event got off to a smooth start thanks to the host Frank Mattes, who introduced our guest speakers and panelists: the Merck Innovation Center’s Dr. Carsten Vogt, Andreas Sprock, the Head of Innovation Group Management at SIX Group, Dr. Thomas Paulus from the KSB Business Innovation Lab, and Peter Guse from Robert Bosch Start-Up GmbH.
+The event got off to a smooth start thanks to the host Frank Mattes, who introduced our guest speakers and panelists: Dr. Carsten Vogt from our Innovation Center, Andreas Sprock, the Head of Innovation Group Management at SIX Group, Dr. Thomas Paulus from the KSB Business Innovation Lab, and Peter Guse from Robert Bosch Start-Up GmbH.

 Before the panel discussion got underway, each of the panelists presented their experiences within the realm of innovation.
-The first to speak was our very own Dr Carsten Vogt, the Head of Innovation at Merck.
-He gave a contextual overview to the Innovators’ Club event, setting out the strategic objectives of the Merck Innovation Center and elaborating on what the building itself represents for Merck’s future.
-The talks of our other guests took the discussion beyond Merck, touching on everything from unsuccessful attempts to implement innovation to theories surrounding ideation and creative thinking.
+The first to speak was our very own Dr Carsten Vogt, the Head of Innovation at our company.
+He gave a contextual overview to the Innovators’ Club event, setting out the strategic objectives of our Innovation Center and elaborating on what the building itself represents for our future.
+The talks of our other guests took the discussion beyond Merck KGaA, Darmstadt, Germany, touching on everything from unsuccessful attempts to implement innovation to theories surrounding ideation and creative thinking.